Swiftwind Farm - Nigerian DWARF Goats In Nebraska

 LGD's - Livestock Guardian Dogs - worth their weight in gold!
 They will protect your farm and animals.
 Start with a pup and grow them up with your farm animals.
 We have had a great pyrennes mix and anatolian shepard and prefer the anatolian because they do not have a long coat to maintain.
 Anatolians grow and dense coat for winter comfort.

 Feeding – 1-2x day, pasture or free access to hay(alfalfa or grass hay) roughly 4lbs hay daily per goat adjust by your goats' intake/waste - we prefer to feed hay 2xdaily rather than free choice, grain/pelleted feed can be added in addition but is optional.
 Alfalfa and grain/pelleted feed helps with milk production.
 Bucks and wethers do Not need grain/pelleted feed – not feeding this helps prevent urinary stones that cause painful death.
 Goats also like alfalfa pellets.
 Goats on pasture are browsers, meaning they eat a variety of plants in the pasture but prefer weeds and tree leaves over grass (they quickly clear weedy areas).
 Some people include ammonium chloride in buck feed to help with stones.
+Get hay from fields not fertilized by manures (possible disease risk when worm eggs hatch or well as possibility of diseased fecal material on it).

 Mineral - choose a loose goat mineral or cattle mineral WITH COPPER, offer free choice (Not sheep mineral, sheep mineral lacks copper which goats need but kills sheep).
 They do not need a white salt block it could deter them from eating their mineral.
 A really good goat mineral we have found is Vitaferm/Duraferm Goat Concept Aid.